gabrielnau/opentelemetry-clojure/README.md

   This should be configured as early as possible in the entry point of your application.
 Keep in mind, this builder is not required if the agent is in use.
 - explain when using agent or not

-## Understand which ContextStorage provider is used
+### Understand which ContextStorage provider is used

 java agent:
 - with -> see how this works
 - without: default to ThreadLocalContextStorage

+### Concurrency primitives

+#### future

+Solution 1: implicitely convey the Context to the Executor
+Downsides:
+- can be intrusive, and it wraps Agent executor as well

+Solution 2: wrap in a lexical scope

+#### core.async

+We have to differentiate 2 use cases:

+1. We use a `go` block or a `thread`: wrap in a lexical scope
+  - warning about go block and parking/resume on another thread -> macro to help maintain the correct thread local storage
+2. We don't have it, need to convey value in channel: todo example of code with aleph for example

 ## Roadmap :

-1. Wrapper for OTEL Tracing API and with
+1. Wrapper for OTEL Tracing API and with unopinionated solutions for `Context` conveyance accross threads in usual Clojure stack:
+  - future, core.async go and thread, core.async channels, manifold, CompletableFuture etc
-2. Provide extensive examples and documentation with usual Clojure stack: jetty, netty, core.async, manifold, logback config,
+3. Provide extensive examples and documentation with usual Clojure stack:
+  - jetty, netty, logback config
-3. Load test example app with correctness validation (convey trace id in the request body to assert down the execution path correct spans) + Profiling, etc
+5. Load test example app with correctness validation (convey trace id in the request body to assert down the execution path correct spans) + Profiling, etc

 ## TODO :